 We believe there remains significant opportunity to expand our passenger sourcing into major markets in the future, such as Europe and Australia, as well as into emerging markets and to expand our itineraries in new markets.
 Expansion into new markets requires significant levels of investment and attention from management.
 There can be no assurance that these markets will develop as anticipated or that we will have success in these markets, and if we do not, we may be unable to recover our investment spent to expand our business into these markets and may forgo opportunities in more lucrative markets, which could adversely impact our business, financial condition and results of operations.
 We have also made, and plan to continue to make, investments in land-based projects including port facilities and destination projects that are susceptible to impacts from, among other things, weather events, regulatory restrictions, labor risks, shortages of goods and materials and resistance from local populations.
-Any such impacts to our land-based projects could adversely impact our business, financial condition specifies from local populations.
-Any such impacts to our land-based projects could adversely impact our business, financial conditions, financial condition and results of operations.
+Any such impacts to our land-based projects could adversely impact our business, financial condition and results of operations.